Praveensamfdo/CNIT_51900_GROUP_PROJECTS/README.md

-# CNIT 51900 (Purdue University) Fall 2022: group project 01
+# CNIT 51900 (Purdue University) Fall 2022

 ## Reproducibility steps
 - Download the repository.
 - It is recommended to use a virtual environment to run this project.
     - Create a virtual environment in the base directory using the following command: `conda env create  -f environment.yml --prefix ./envs`.
     - Activate the virtual environment using the following command: `conda activate ./envs` (use `conda deactivate` to exit from the virtual environment).

+# Group project 01: Pun detection and location

+- A transformer-based approach has been used for pun detection and location.

 ## Transformer-based pun detection
 - Training: `python3 pun_detect.py`.